-5.2.2 National Generators Forum
+National Generators Forum

 The National Generators Forum (NGF) made a submission to the Rule change which commented on the optimal timing for the release of the information.
-The NGF supported the proposed changes to the Rule, and noted that there was value to the market if the information was made available as soon as practicable.
+The NGF supported the proposed Rule change, and noted that there was value to the market if the information was made available as soon as practicable.